Arab demands put to Qatar non-negotiable says Egypt

-CAIRO, July 5 Egypt said on Wednesday that the demands that it and three other Arab states have made on Qatar are not negotiable.
+CAIRO, July 5 (Reuters) - Egypt said on Wednesday that the demands that it and three other Arab states have made on Qatar are not negotiable.

 "The matter from the beginning was not up for negotiations ... there is no middle ground," Egyptian Foreign Minister Sameh Shoukry told the On television channel.